There's a new sense of excitement surrounding Humana Inc. (HUM) - The Dwinnex

 Revenue Estimates

-15 analysts predict $22.85B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 15 analysts.
 It ranges from a high estimate of $23.43B to a low estimate of $22.42B.
 As of the current estimate, Humana Inc.’s year-ago sales were $20.87B, an estimated increase of 9.50% from the year-ago figure.
 For the next quarter, 15 analysts are estimating revenue of $22.72B, an increase of 7.20% less than the figure of $9.50% in the same quarter last year.
 There is a high estimate of $23.39B for the next quarter, whereas the lowest estimate is $22.14B.

 A total of 21 analysts have provided revenue estimates for HUM’s current fiscal year.
 The highest revenue estimate was $94.6B, while the lowest revenue estimate was $91.64B, resulting in an average revenue estimate of $93.05B.
 In the same quarter a year ago, actual revenue was $83.41B, up 11.60% from the average estimate.
 Based on 21 analysts’ estimates, the company’s revenue will be $101.27B in the next fiscal year.
 The high estimate is $103.6B and the low estimate is $98.92B.
 The average revenue growth estimate for next year is up 8.80% from the average revenue estimate for this year.